StartupBellevue/docs/jwplayer/rtmp-avoid_dropped_frames_transition.md

     var drf:Number = _stream.info.droppedFrames;
     var stt:String = state;

-* Replace this:
+Replace this:

     var drf:Number = _stream.info.droppedFrames;

-* For this:
+For this:

     var drf:Number = 0;

-**Compile**:
+### Compiling :

-* From the root folder of the source code: ant -buildfile build\build.xml
+From the root folder of the source code:

+    ant -buildfile build\build.xml

-* If the compiling is succesful you should have a directory named "bin-release" with the file in it "player.swf".
+If the compiling is succesful you should have a directory named "bin-release" with the file in it "player.swf".

 Side by side comparison (L: Old; R: New)